nanobox-io/nanobox-guides-old/source/nodejs/dev-workflow.html.md

 # Generate a new build
 $ nanobox build

-# Deploy the build into your sim platform (outside of your dev console)
+# Deploy the build into your sim platform
 $ nanobox sim deploy
 ```